 TBTN hosted several events around campus, including a Wednesday chapel that involved the sharing of stories and poetry.

 About 20 participants in the men’s only discussion Wednesday evening “took the conversation to some really interesting and insightful places,” said Ben Rush, who co-hosted “How Language Legitimizes: A Second Look At What We Don’t Think of Twice” with Joseph Mumaw and Professor Tim Seidel.
 “Our goals were to take the conversation away from the overt, symptomatic examples of sexual violence and point it towards a conversation about the way subtle things embedded in language and societal assumptions contribute to the problem.”
+[Read Ben’s blog post about leading this event.]

 A Thursday coffee house offered space for expressive arts and sharing, followed by a session with the Inside Out playback theater group.
 Sarah Regan and Ana Hunter-Nickels, representatives of the Social Work is People (SWIP) club, were the hosts.